surendra-pratap-singh/account-management-service/README.md

 Step 2 - H2 embedded database is used in this project and can be accessed through "http://localhost:8081/h2-console/"

-Step 3 - To access the database enter the username - "sh" and do not provide password.
+Step 3 - To access the database enter the username - "sa" and do not provide password.
 Provide the correct JDBC url for "mem" Database- "jdbc:h2:mem:account_db" and login.

 Step 4 - Go to browser and test the h2 database connection and connect to access the database to check the records in the database.